The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 delete mutation that takes

-id parameter and returns the same id if books is successfully deleted:
+id parameter and returns the same id if book is successfully deleted:

-We can test deleting book in GraphQL playground by grabbing an id from MongoDB Compass:
+We can test deleting book in the GraphQL playground by grabbing an id from MongoDB Compass:

-If we try to delete book that doesn’t exist we should get
+If we try to delete a book that doesn’t exist we should get

 null in response: